 Prolific flower production of Brabejum stellatifolium may render these trees in festive costume at peak bloom time during a good year.
 Flower spikes of about 8 cm long grow in profusion from leaf axils at stem tips.

-The usually bisexual flowers are white and sweetly scented; the four perianth sections of an opening flower separate from each other to the base.
-The small rusty bracts fall from the spike when the flowers open.
-The flowers are small (about 5 mm long) but numerous, opening to swell the thin, lemon-yellow spikes of buds into the wider, white flourishes that exalt the insect multitudes.
-Insectivorous birds don’t mind either.
+The usually bisexual flowers are white and sweetly scented.
+The four perianth sections separate from each other in opening to the base, recurving strongly.
+The small rust-coloured bracts fall from the spike when the flowers open.
+The flowers are only 5 mm long but numerous, opening to swell the thin, lemon-yellow bud spikes into the wider, white flourishes that exalt the insect multitudes.
+Insectivorous birds do not mind either.

-Some bare branches covered in smooth, greyish brown bark are visible here as well (Coates Palgrave, 2002; www.plantzafrica.com).
+Branches covered in smooth, greyish brown bark are also in picture (Coates Palgrave, 2002; www.plantzafrica.com).